There is often a lot of overlap when talking about a documentary treatment, documentary proposal, documentary synopsis and documentary logline.

 The information you include in your proposal is factual and truthful.
 For example, you do not want to say that the Discovery Channel has endorsed your project if they have not.

 Of course, you cannot predict absolutely everything about your project, so the proposal is simply a forecast of how the project is expected to unfold and who will be involved to the best of your knowledge.

 Click here if you need money for your documentary.

-A professional proposal includes not only the treatment, but a budget, a distribution plan and many other important items.
-See exactly how to put together a proposal using our (instant download) Documentary Proposal Template.
+A professional proposal includes not only a detailed synopsis, but a budget, a distribution plan and many other important items.
+See exactly how to put together a proposal using our Documentary Proposal Template.